Overnight Sandwich Bread Recipe (Easy, Low-Knead)

 Tip: The long rise time will further develop gluten, so don’t worry about over-kneading.

 • The first rise (overnight fermentation).
-Cover the bowl with plastic wrap or a damp cloth and leave the dough to rise at room temperature for 8-12 hours, depending on your kitchen’s temperature.
+Cover the bowl with plastic wrap or a damp cloth and leave the dough to rise at cool room temperature for 8-12 hours, depending on your kitchen’s temperature.
 The dough may take closer to 12 hours to double in size in cooler environments.
+If your kitchen is very warm, put it in the fridge

 • Shape the loaf.
 After the overnight rise, your dough should have doubled in size and be full of air bubbles.
 Then, gently turn the dough onto a lightly floured surface and stretch it into a 9 x 18 inches rectangle.
 Next, tuck the corners neatly, then roll the dough from the top down into a log.
 Pinch the seam to seal the loaf tightly.